Negotiating Tips and Dealer Tricks

 Email From a Visitor Shows My Tips Work

-I walked out of the first deal at signing... they called me names, told me I was crazy and no one would beat the deal ...
+I walked out of the first deal at signing... they called me names, told me I was crazy and no one would beat the deal...
 I went to another dealer who discounted $1,000 from MSRP.
 They disclosed everything and exactly how much they were giving me for my lease pay off.
 They even threw in the floor mats!
 I drove my new car back to the first dealership to get my deposit back...
 I loved it!!!

 CarBuyingTips.com Exposes Dealer Tricks

 During negotiations, they'll pull every trick in the book, it's just part of negotiating.
 Since you are reading CarBuyingTips.com you won't fall for their tricks.
 Just because they write something on a piece of paper doesn't mean it is true, so don't believe everything they scribble down.
-Here's some lies and half truths they will use to play games with you:

 The Hidden Rebate Tactic